mcruz206/LearnAI-Bootcamp/lab02.3-cognitive_services/README.md

         return result;
     }

-In the code above, you can see there is an `await` for `AnalyzeImageFeaturesAsync`, `AnalyzeFacesAsync` and `AnalyzeEmotionAsync`.
+In the code above, you can see there is an `await` for three methods: `AnalyzeImageFeaturesAsync`, `AnalyzeFacesAsync` and `AnalyzeEmotionAsync`.
+Since this public method invokes three other methods, it’s good practice to make those private since they’re not part of the API (at least for this project).
 Create a `private static async Task` for each.

+> Hint 1: The code for the first one is shown below.
+The other two are very similar, except `AnalyzeEmotionAsync` will have a different output (which you may be able to glean from the public task you created earlier).
 Turn to a neighbor if you need help.

-TODO: need to figure out what Func<Task<Stream>> and ImageInsights purpose is in AnalyzeImageFeaturesAsync(Func<Task<Stream>> imageStreamCallback, ImageInsights result)
+    private static async Task AnalyzeImageFeaturesAsync(Func<Task<Stream>> imageStreamCallback, ImageInsights result) {

+    }

+> Hint 2: We use `Func<Task<Stream>>` for a few reasons.
+We want to make sure we can process the image multiple times (once for each service that needs it), so we have a Func that can hand us back a way to get the stream.
+Since getting a stream is usually an async operation, rather than the Func handing back the stream itself, it hands back a task that allows us to do so in an async fashion.

-Let's work on `AnalyzeImageFeaturesAsync` first.
-We'll create a variable called `imageAnalysisResult`that uses `VisionServiceHelper.AnalyzeImageAsync` (service helper making life easier) to analyze the image's features.
+Let's work on the `AnalyzeImageFeaturesAsync` method first.
+We'll create a variable called `imageAnalysisResult` that uses `VisionServiceHelper.AnalyzeImageAsync` (service helper making life easier) to analyze the image's features.
 Next, we'll output VisionsInsights for the image, containing the Caption and Tags.
 See code below:

     var imageAnalysisResult = await VisionServiceHelper.AnalyzeImageAsync(imageStreamCallback, DefaultVisualFeatureTypes);